webcrafters/ng-basics-2021/README.md

 Start working on a new branch, like you did when starting the work on earlier tasks.

-Fetch multiple jokes in parallel.

-ChuckNorrisService should expose the method
+ChuckNorrisService should expose the methods

+`fetchCategories(): string[]`
-`fetchFacts(category?: string): Observable<string[]>`
+`fetchFacts(category?: string): string[]`

+The first returns an array of fact categories.
+The second method returns an array of 10 chuck norris facts.

+All of this happens synchronously.
+Nn observables, no promises.

 The method returns an Observable which emits exactly one value, an array of 10 jokes.

-Implementation: fetchFacts() sends 10 get requests and returns a join of them all (forkJoin operator).

-Now FunViewer doesn't have to copy jokes, it can receive several jokes at once.
+`return ['category1', 'category2'];`
+and
+`return ['fact1', 'fact2'];`

+Now FunViewer can fetch the categories syncrhonously.
+Also, it can synchronously fetch a few facts from the service.

 If you haven't done so yet, commit your changes once the task is complete.

 ## Task 7

 Start working on a new branch, like you did when starting the work on earlier tasks.

 Add one more element to the list category.
 "ALL" should be the text.

 When the user chooses the "ALL" category, the fetchFacts() methods fetches random jokes without specifying any category.

 "ALL" should appear as selected by default, when the component initializes, according to the actual state.

 If you haven't done so yet, commit your changes once the task is complete.

 ## Task 8

 Start working on a new branch, like you did when starting the work on earlier tasks.